Minneapolis Golf Club: Club history

-In 1916, there were only two golf clubs in Minneapolis, Minikahda Country Club and Interlachen Country Club In early 1916, five members of the Minneapolis Athletic Club set plans to establish another golf club to meet the growing popularity of the game.
+In 1916, there were only two golf clubs in Minneapolis, The Minikahda Club and Interlachen Country Club In early 1916, five members of the Minneapolis Athletic Club set plans to establish another golf club to meet the growing popularity of the game.
 By July, the Minneapolis Golf Club ("MGC") was incorporated.
 Land was acquired and nine holes were built on the site of present-day Golden Valley Country Club The opening of play at MGC commenced on the first Saturday of August 1916.
 Later that year, the club was approached by Hyland Homes Company to consider the purchase of a larger piece of intact farmland in St. Louis Park.
 The Scottish architect Willie Park Jr. had been retained to lay out the golf course.
 On December 9, 1916, the MGC membership voted to relocate to the present location.
 By June 19, 1917, MGC had become one of the earliest member clubs of the Minnesota Golf Association.

 By 1918, MGC had 400 members and there was a regular shuttle service to and from the Minneapolis Athletic Club operating during the golf season.
 In September 1919, plans were initiated to build a new clubhouse to accommodate the now larger membership.
 The original clubhouse was a converted four-room farmhouse located near the present third tee.
 The new clubhouse was to be built on the northern section of the property.
 It opened on May 12, 1923.
 The rolling farmland our course was built on was virtually void of trees except for a stand of oaks in the northern section by today's 10th and 11th holes.
 The trees that line the fairways today were planted during a tree-planting program in 1930.